cakephp/docs/en/installation.rst

 ===========

-CakePHP uses the ``app/tmp`` directory for a number of different operations, a few examples would be Model descriptions, cached views and session information.
+CakePHP uses the ``app/tmp`` directory for a number of different operations.
+A few examples would be Model descriptions, cached views and session information.

 As such, make sure the directory ``app/tmp`` and all its subdirectories in your cake installation